One common question we hear from app developers is whether it’s worth creating a website for their app from the get go.

 If possible, we recommend that you build your website before your app has been officially launched.

-A good few months is optimal for gathering momentum from your future fans, but any advantage you can get is great.
+A good few months is optimal for gathering momentum through inbound marketing from your future fans, but any advantage you can get is great.

 By having a website dedicated to your app with all the information about your upcoming digital product, you can link people straight to, and incite instant curiosity.